HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Methodology

 We establish the relationship among the spectrum of the Hessian matrix, the noise introduced by quantization, and the resulting change in the loss function through the following Theorem \ref{the:loss_bound}.
 The proof is shown in Appendix \ref{app:proof_theorem_3_1}.

-Since the pre-trained model resides in a local minimum, the Hessian is positive semi-definite, ensuring $\lambda_{max} > 0$.
-We introduce the smoothing coefficient $\alpha$ to control the intensity of diagonal smoothing.
-It acts as a tuning knob, balancing the trade-off between 'compressing the Hessian spectral radius' and 'reducing clipping errors'.
+We estimate the local curvature using the activation-induced Hessian approximation commonly adopted in layer-wise PTQ reconstruction.
+We introduce the smoothing coefficient \(\alpha\) to control the strength of diagonal preconditioning.
+It acts as a tuning knob that balances effective-curvature suppression and clipping error.

 \begin{theorem}[Spectral Surrogate Bound] By introducing a smoothing hyperparameter $\alpha$ (defined in Eq.~\ref{a_define}) to regulate the Hessian spectral distribution, the loss variation induced by quantization admits the following \emph{quadratic surrogate upper bound}: